The Last of the Light: About Twilight

 Author Information

 Peter Davidson is Fellow of Campion Hall, University of Oxford.
-He is the author of a book of essays about northern culture, Distance and Memory (2013), a collection of verse, The Palace of Oblivion (2008), and the cultural and aesthetic history The Idea of North (Reaktion, 2005).
+He has taught at the universities of Aberdeen, Leiden and Warwick.
+He is the author of a book of essays about northern culture, The Idea of North (Reaktion, 2005), Distance and Memory (2013), a collection of verse, The Palace of Oblivion (2008) and The Last of the Light: About Twilight (Reaktion, 2015).

 Tab Content 6